nvlgzr/notion2svelte/DonenessTracker.md

 ## 🐞 Known Bugs

-- Numbering no longer seems to be working.
-Everything seems to just start with 1.
-(Guessing this went bust when I introduced Magic.svelte)

 # 🐝 Tasks/Ideas

 - Add KeyStroke + localStorage toggle of JSON hover.
 (I: Inspector mode) Rationale: it's annoying to see that JSON when you're actually focused on the content.